goldfritzy/englert-lab/contact/index.md

   tooltip: Email, address, and location
 ---
 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-## Interested in our Lab?
+# Interested in our Lab?

-Dr. Englert is can be contacted at his email or through Twitter.
+We are looking for highly motivated individuals at all levels to join our collaborative and multidisciplinary team.
+Interested candidates at the post-doctoral, graduate student, and undergraduate levels can send their CV and letter of interest to Dr. Englert.

 {%
   include button.html